renuo/applications-setup-guide/ruby_on_rails/sentry.md

 * Enable Sentry also on the frontend (javascript) by including [_sentry.html](../templates/app/views/shared/_sentry.html.erb) in your header.

-**:warning: The sentry version gets outdated pretty fast so double check it. :warning:**

 ## Verify the installation

 ### Ruby